 What exactly will you do?

 I will use editing techniques to make the language more direct, concise, consistent and straightforward.
-I’ll also remove repetition, jargon and ambiguity.
+I’ll also remove repetition and remove ambiguity.

 I can make editing suggestions using tracked changes in Word or on hard copy, whichever is more convenient for you.

 If you would like me to provide a report or sample edit to show you how these techniques can make your writing clearer, please get in touch.

 Can you provide a report instead of a full edit?

 Yes.
 I can provide a report on how you could make your document (or set of documents) clearer.
 I will identify where improvements can be made, provide ‘before and after’ examples using the text in your documents, and explain the kinds of changes you could make to improve the clarity.
 You might find a report useful if you want to make changes to the content or design before having the text edited.
 For more information, please contact me.

 Because each project is different, I will agree the price with you individually.
 I’ll work this out by looking at how complex the document is, how long it is and how urgently you need me to return it.
 Please contact me for more information and a quote.